Here's every device Google launched at its Made By Google event

 The rear cameras remain 12.2MP, and can record video up to 4K at 30fps.
 The front now features two 8MP cameras, with one featuring a 75-degree FOV and the other a wide-angle lens offering a 97-degree FOV.

-Google is also releasing the Pixel Stand wireless charger alongside the new phones.
+Google is also releasing the Pixel Stand wireless charger, priced at $79 (£69, AU$119), alongside the new phones.
 Docking a Pixel 3 on the Pixel Stand will turn the phone into more of a smart home display akin to the new Google Home Hub.

 Pixel Slate